arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 ### How does the app on Heroku know how to connect to the database?

-You may be wondering how the application running on on Heroku knows how to connect to the database.
+You may be wondering how the application running on Heroku knows how to connect to the database.
 Well, Heroku has configuration variables that it passes to the application as environment variables.